 - Do not give your password to anyone.
 Hackers and scammers often try to entice you to give your password through a variety of tricks.
 Be careful.
 Use different passwords at different Websites and change your passwords every now and then.

 - Beware of phishing.
-Legitimate businesses do not send emails claiming problems with an order or an account to lure you into revealing financial information.
-If you receive an email like this phone the contact number on the site where the purchase was made to confirm that there really is a problem with the transaction.
+Legitimate businesses do not send emails or texts or make phone calls claiming problems with an order or an account to lure you into revealing financial information.
+Sometimes the email address will alert you to the fact that it is not the company contacting you.
+If you receive an email, text or phone call like this do not respond to it.
+Instead phone the contact number on the site where the purchase was made to confirm that there really is a problem with the transaction.

 Confirm your Online Purchase is Secure

 - Look for the "lock" symbol before paying.